-Disney approached the Bad Madam team and asked us to make them a film about how they help people be more healthy.
-The public perception of the theme-park, foot-long-hot-dog, sedentary-nature of the brand wasn’t going to help.
+Disney approached the Bad Madam team and asked us to make a film about how they help people be more healthy.
+The public perception of the sedentary nature of the brand wasn’t going to help.
 But was also a long way from the true story inside the global entertainment giant.
 So we said yes.
 So long as they’d let us build the brand some authority first.
 The permission to speak and play in that arena.
 Something they could own.
 And wasn’t reaching for something disingenuous.

 As a brand often criticised for its stance on healthy eating, we knew we had to take a different approach.
 One where we broadened healthy living beyond simply food.
 Because being healthy is so much more than just eating.
 So we brought in the Magic of Disney, and showed how it has fuelled play and imaginations for 90 years.
 Mary Poppins got kids flying kites; Ratatouille got kids cooking; Peter Pan got kids playing; Brave got girls climbing; Mickey helped kids want to ride bikes…the story goes on.
 So our creative took 90 years of Disney Magic and recreated pieces to show how each inspired kids and families to live ‘Healthily Ever After’ – an entirely ownable platform and the authority needed to then start to inspire further.